Listed on this page are our direct Bender

 battles in The Great War at Verdun, France.
 At home, he was a cigar

 maker and never married.
-Otto was my Bender / Blaies generation's 8th
+Otto Dumm was my Bender / Fries / Blaies

 cousin, 1 generation removed.